|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Releasing Private Information

-If you want the Department of Human Services (DHS) and the county child support office to give private information concerning your child support case to a third party, such as your current spouse, attorney, relative or friend, you can complete the Authorization for Release of Child Support Information to a Third Party (PDF).
-Fax or mail the authorization to the person you want to release the information.
+If you want the Department of Human Services (DHS) and the county child support office to give private information concerning your child support case to a third party, such as your current spouse, attorney, relative or friend, you must authorize it.
+Complete the Authorization for Release of Child Support Information to a Third Party (PDF) to allow private information to be released.
+Fax or mail the authorization to the child support worker you want to release the information.

 Topics of Interest